[GA4] BigQuery Export: Events Table Schema and Managing Dates

 The Values within the event_params RECORD represent the parameter values associated with each key.

-These field hold different values depending on the tracked data: String Value, Int Value, Float Value, and Double Value.
-Each of them provides specific details that can be analyzed to gain insights into user actions and preferences, such as the value of a transaction or the name of a clicked button.
+These fields hold different values depending on the tracked data: String Value, Int Value, Float Value, and Double Value.
+Each provides specific details that can be analyzed to gain insights into user actions and preferences, such as the value of a transaction or the name of a clicked button.

 event_bundle_sequence_id